biomimesis/rmd4sci-melbourne/docs/cite-fig-tab-sec.md

 <img src="cite-fig-tab-sec_files/figure-html/example-gg-oz-gap-1.png" width="672" />

 _Figure 1.
 Life expectancy from 1952 - 2007 for Australia.
-Life expentancy increases steadily except from 1962 to 1969.
+Life expectancy increases steadily except from 1962 to 1969.
 We can safely say that our life expectancy is higher than it has ever been!_

 And sure, this is figure 1.
 But what happens if actually, that figure should be moved later in the paper?
 You need to do the following:

 1. Update the reference to figure 1 in the text.
 1. Update the figure 1 caption to not say figure 1.